nzherald/nz_meshblock_geojson/README.md

 nz_meshblock_geojson
 ============================

-Meshblocks converted to GeoJSON of Statistics New Zealand meshblocks
+Census meshblocks as used by Statistics New Zealand, converted to GeoJSON

 ### Use with Bower: